Linear particle accelerator: Kielfeld accelerator (plasma accelerator)

-Compact medical accelerators

-The LIGHT program (Linac for Image-Guided Hadron Therapy) hopes to create a design capable of accelerating protons to 200MeV or so for medical use over a distance of a few tens of metres, by optimising and nesting existing accelerator techniques The current design (2020) uses the highest practical bunch frequency (currently ~ 3 GHz) for a Radio-frequency quadrupole (RFQ) stage from injection at 50kVdC to ~5MeV bunches, a Side Coupled Drift Tube Linac (SCDTL) to accelerate from 5Mev to ~ 40MeV and a Cell Coupled Linac (CCL) stage final, taking the output to 200-230MeV.
-Each stage is optimised to allow close coupling and synchronous operation during the beam energy build-up.

-The project aim is to make proton therapy a more accessible mainstream medicine as an alternative to existing radio therapy.

 Modern concepts

 The higher the frequency of the acceleration voltage selected, the more individual acceleration thrusts per path length a particle of a given speed experiences, and the shorter the accelerator can therefore be overall.
 That is why accelerator technology developed in the pursuit of higher particle energies, especially towards higher frequencies.

 The linear accelerator concepts (often called accelerator structures in technical terms) that have been used since around 1950 work with frequencies in the range from around to a few gigahertz (GHz) and use the electric field component of electromagnetic waves.

 Standing waves and traveling waves

 When it comes to energies of more than a few MeV, accelerators for ions are different from those for electrons.
 The reason for this is the large mass difference between the particles.
 Electrons are already close to the speed of light, the absolute speed limit, at a few MeV; with further acceleration, as described by relativistic mechanics, almost only their energy and momentum increase.
 On the other hand, with ions of this energy range, the speed also increases significantly due to further acceleration.

 The acceleration concepts used today for ions are always based on electromagnetic standing waves that are formed in suitable resonators.
 Depending on the type of particle, energy range and other parameters, very different types of resonators are used; the following sections only cover some of them.
 Electrons can also be accelerated with standing waves above a few MeV.
 An advantageous alternative here, however, is a progressive wave, a traveling wave.
 The phase velocity the traveling wave must be roughly equal to the particle speed.
 Therefore, this technique is only suitable when the particles are almost at the speed of light, so that their speed only increases very little.